plentymarkets/plugin-ceres-vanilla/README.md

 # CeresVanilla

-A Vanilla theme for Ceres.
+A Vanilla theme for Ceres 2 or lower versions.
+If you are looking for a basic theme for Ceres 3, use [CeresCoconut](https://github.com/plentymarkets/plugin-ceres-coconut/) instead.

 ## Requirements